hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     the Kubernetes master endpoint

 If this block is provided and both `username` and `password` are empty, basic authentication will be disabled.
 This block also contains several computed attributes, documented below.
-If this block is not provided, GKE will generate a password for you, with the username `admin`.
+If this block is not provided, GKE will generate a password for you with the username `admin`.

 The `master_authorized_networks_config` block supports: